by Richard Keyt, Arizona LLC attorney who has formed 6,200+ LLCs

 I do not compete with Arizona lawyers for Arizona LLC formation business.
 I charge way less than other Arizona lawyers and what I give my clients is way more than what other lawyers provide.
 My main competition for Arizona LLC formation business is LegalZoom and other uninsured document preparers.
 In this article I will show:

-- Why I charge less than LegalZoom when you compare what it provides in its Express Gold package vs. what I provide for every LLC I form.
+- Why I charge less than LegalZoom when you compare what it provides in its Express Gold package vs. what I provide for every Silver and Gold LLC I form.

 - Why nobody should use LegalZoom to form an Arizona LLC